Just a moment...

 Cases where this provision is explicitly mentioned in the judgment/order text; may not be exhaustive.
 To view the complete list of cases mentioning this section, Click here.

-Issue (i): Whether the leasehold lands held through wholly owned or controlled subsidiary companies could be treated as assets of the corporate debtor and brought within the resolution plans without the lessor's consent.
+Issue (i): Whether the leasehold lands held by subsidiary companies could be treated as the assets of the corporate debtor in the insolvency process and dealt with under the resolution plans without the lessor's prior consent.

 Full Summary is available for active users!